Choose the plan that fits your needs the best. Focus and be present. Leave the rest to us.

 If you’re a startup yourself and you are not sure how to pick the best possible coworking space for you, here are a few useful tips we learned after many years of experience managing Focus.

 Like most business decisions, choosing the right coworking space also starts with nailing down the goal.
 Why would you need a coworking space?
 What can a startup hope to gain from such a workplace?
 When you know your goal you will be able to determine what qualities you are looking for in a coworking space.

-Let’s put it this way, if you have a goal to host more meetings, looking for available meeting rooms and conference-calling should be one of your top priorities when looking for space.
+Let’s put it this way if you have a goal to host more meetings, looking for available meeting rooms and conference-calling should be one of your top priorities when looking for space.
 Your startup needs may be as simple as having very fast wireless, or printer access at all hours.
 But be careful not to confuse your needs with wishes.
 Free coffee is a great perk, but is it really a necessity?

 Create a list of the top needs and wishes in a coworking space, and make sure they are all based on your goal.
-Then use that list to evaluate potential coworking spaces and pick the one that is the most suitable with your startup goals.
+Then use that list to evaluate potential coworking spaces and pick the one that is the most suitable for your startup goals.

 Take into consideration your current startup stage

-When you’re choosing the best coworking space for your startup, make sure it caters your current business stage.
+When you’re choosing the best coworking space for your startup, make sure it caters to your current business stage.

 Take into consideration the next questions: Are you just starting out?
 Are you planning to hire more people and will you need more space?
 Is your team small, and set for now?